gamesbook/pyprototypr/docs/customised_shapes.rst

       - *x* and *y* to set the lower-left position
       - *radii* - a compass direction in which the radius is drawn (centre to vertex)
-      - *label* - the text displayed in the centre
+      - *label* - the text displayed in the centre shows the compass direction
 ===== ======

+.. _hexRadiiPointy:

 Radii: Pointy
 -------------
 `^ <hexIndex_>`_

+Radii are like spokes of a bicyle wheel; they are drawn from the vertices of a Hexagon towards its centre.

 .. |hrp| image:: images/custom/hexagon/radii_pointy.png
    :width: 330